 Wakefield households recycled 49.3% of their household waste in 2019/20 (Defra), maintaining the improvements first seen in the 2016/17 statistics.
 The average household also produced 491kg of residual waste, lower than the regional average (508kg).
 The recent improvements mean that in 2019/20, only 14% of waste collected by the Council went to landfill, while 38% of the waste was incinerated at the Ferrybridge Multifuel plants to generate electricity - up from 0% six years previously.

 Domestic Energy Consumption

 Domestic gas usage (and the CO2 emissions associated with this) increases during years with colder winters (as reflected in the number of degree days of heating required), as heating systems work harder to keep homes at a comfortable temperature (see graph below).
-While the heating requirement in 2014 was 10% lower than in 2008, however, the amount of gas consumed fell by 24%.
+However, while the heating requirement in 2019 was 21% higher than in 2008, the amount of CO2 produced from domestic gas consumption was 13% lower than in 2008.
 Improvements in property insulation and heating systems will be making a contribution to this trend, but gas price increases may also be affecting how much heating people can afford.
-Over this period, gross disposable household income per head rose 15%, but domestic gas prices rose 48%.
+Over this period, gross disposable household income per head has risen by around 25%, while domestic gas prices have risen by 36%.